 In reviewing the load forecast documentation, each of the utilities briefly mention that they have included consideration of the impacts of COVID-19 in their forecasts.
 ComEd does not specifically identify the impacts but adjusted the forecast methodology to account for changes in load due to the pandemic.
-Ameren indicates that between March and the end of May residential sales increased 5% and C&I sales decreased 10% to 15%.
+ComEd included new independent variables within the traditional models used in filings before 2020 which estimate the GWh impact by customer class from dynamics like social distancing, mandated business closures, and remote work.
+Ameren indicates that between 2020 and 2021 residential sales increased 5% and C&I sales decreased 10% to 15%.
 The Ameren forecast assumes a u-shaped recovery with residential sales stabilizing at slightly above pre-COVID-19 levels and small commercial load at lower than pre-COVID levels.
 MidAmerican has incorporated the sales impacts into the retail kWh sales forecast and the peak demand forecast.
-The forecast includes a downturn in retail sales in 2020 and 2021 and then a gradual return to trend by 2024.
+The forecast includes a downturn in retail sales in 2023 through 2025, then a gradual increasing trend by 2026.